-“Soccer was my everything,’’ she says.
+“Soccer was my everything,’’ she said.
 “When I had to give it up, it was devastating.”

 But for everything she lost during the nine months of treatment, Phoebe has also gained a wisdom that is years beyond her age.

-“I used to want to be one of the girls on the Disney Channel,’’ she says.
+“I used to want to be one of the girls on the Disney Channel," she said.
 “Now, I’m just happy to be me.
 I like my own family and the house I live in.
 And my sister is everything to me.”

 Sister Peyton had her own struggles with watching her only sibling go through cancer treatment.

-“You have to rely on your family, because none of your friends understand what you’re going through,’’ Peyton says.
+“You have to rely on your family, because none of your friends understand what you’re going through," Peyton said.
 “It’s understandable, but it made it lonely.
 I got tired of people telling me that everything was going to be all right.”

 Jennifer says that seeing the girls grow closer was one bonus of the family’s bout with cancer.
 Mark says his daughter’s positive attitude made it easier on the family.

-“She’s not afraid of anything,’’ he says.
-“She has so much positive spirit that it’s hard to be depressed when she’s leading the way.”
+“She’s not afraid of anything," he said.
+“She has so much positive spirit that it’s hard to be depressed when she’s leading the way."

-The family kept up as many normal activities as possible, even returning to the North Woods during Phoebe’s treatment.
-Jennifer says the best advice came from another mother whose child was going through a serious health condition.
+The family kept up as many normal activities as possible, even returning to the north woods during Phoebe’s treatment.
+Jennifer said the best advice came from another mother whose child was going through a serious health condition.

-“She told me to have faith in my child and take the lead from her,’’ Jennifer says.
+“She told me to have faith in my child and take the lead from her,’’ Jennifer said.
 “Once we adopted that, everything was easier.”